CGCL-codes/E2CF/README.md

 If you want to know more detailed information, please refer to this paper:

-Shuiying Yu, Sijie Wu, Hanhua Chen, Hai Jin, "The Entry-Extensible Cuckoo Filter," Proceedings of The 17th Annual IFIP International Conference on Network and Parallel Computing (NPC 2020), Zhengzhou, Henan, China , Sept.28-30, 2020.
+Shuiying Yu, Sijie Wu, Hanhua Chen, Hai Jin, "The Entry-Extensible Cuckoo Filter" Proceedings of The 17th Annual IFIP International Conference on Network and Parallel Computing (NPC 2020), Zhengzhou, Henan, China , Sept.28-30, 2020.